sanjeevirajm/kotlin_synthetic_undepreciated/README.md

 It will generate synthetic like classes.

 Note:
 * Views are non nullable.
-That means, it will crash when there is no view with matching id (Original kotlin synthetic won't crash if you use it in null safe)
+That means, it will crash when there is no view with matching id (Original kotlin synthetic won't crash if you use it in null safe way)
 * It requires ViewBinding to be enabled.
 Since the script depends on the ViewBinding generated classes.
 * Generated files are placed inside src/main folder.
-Push these files to repository.
+You need to push these files to repository.
 * You need to run the task manually